 Verbal contract only.
 I get mail there.
 I have keys to both building door and the apartment door.
 All my property is still there.
 He stated he is changing the locks and anything left inside will be thrown away.
 Intimidated me and scared me with fear of trespassing and chance of being arrested

 If the question is, "CAN he do it?" the answer is yes, people can do a lot of things.
 If the question is, "Yeah, but is he breaking the law when he does it?" the answer is also yes.
-He is supposed to give you notice that you're being evicted and, if you don't move out within the time specified in...Read more »
+He is supposed to give you notice that you're being evicted and, if you don't move out...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.